 The icons below highlight the distance, difficulty and theme of this itinerary.

 6 (8 including arrival & departure)

 Every step of the journey has been carefully planned to help you make the most of your walking adventure.
 Click on the blue tabs below for more information.

 This itinerary is operated by Mickledore Walking Holidays, one of the leading specialists in self-guided walking holidays in the UK.

-Mickledore have been providing self-guided walking holidays to UK and overseas clients alike, for over 20 years, with Hadrian’s Wall being one of their most popular routes.
+Mickledore has been providing self-guided walking holidays to UK and overseas clients alike for over 20 years, with Hadrian’s Wall being one of their most popular routes.

 The small, friendly team are walkers themselves.
-With a wealth of local knowledge, a passion for the outdoors and a focus on high levels of customer service, their aim is to bring you a holiday to remember and an appetite for the wonderful walking opportunities England has to offer.
+With a wealth of local knowledge, a passion for the outdoors, and a focus on high customer service levels, their aim is to make sure you have a vacation to remember and an appetite for the wonderful walking opportunities England has to offer.

 To find out more about this itinerary and make an enquiry or a booking, click on the Enquire Now button at the top of the page.
 The Save to My Rucksack button allows you to save itineraries to view later, or to download them as a PDF.